rclone/rclone/docs/content/webdav.md

         - Sharepoint Online, authenticated by Microsoft account
     - "sharepoint-ntlm"
         - Sharepoint with NTLM authentication, usually self-hosted or on-premises
-    - "rclone",
+    - "rclone"
-        - rclone WebDAV server to serve a remote over HTTP via the WebDAV protocol,
+        - rclone WebDAV server to serve a remote over HTTP via the WebDAV protocol
     - "other"
         - Other site/service or software